Practical field guide

 Table of contents

-Key takeaways How MPPT “finds” power (one concept) Step 1: Confirm PV input exists (sun/shade/soiling) Step 2: Confirm PV voltage is high enough Step 3: Validate array wiring and controller limits Step 4: Check charging stage and settings Step 5: Battery protections (BMS, temperature, full battery) Common mistakes FAQ Next logical reads
+Quick diagnostic flowchart Key takeaways How MPPT finds power Step 1: Confirm PV input (sun/shade/soiling) Step 2: Confirm PV voltage is high enough Step 3: Validate array wiring & controller limits Step 4: Check charging stage & settings Step 5: Battery protections (BMS/temp/full) Seasonal patterns When to replace vs repair Common mistakes FAQ Next logical reads

 Key takeaways

-• MPPT needs enough PV voltage headroom above battery voltage to do its job.
+• MPPT needs enough PV voltage headroom above battery voltage to do its job — typically 5V+ on a 12V system.

-• “Not charging” is often normal behavior (battery full/float) or low input (clouds/shade).
+• “Not charging” is often normal behavior (battery full/float) or low input (clouds/shade), not a broken controller.

 • The fastest fix is usually a wiring/config check: series vs parallel and staying within controller limits.